hmrc/income-tax-mtd-changelog/README.md

 ### 10 July 2023
 The following changes were deployed into sandbox:

+####  obligations-api

+* For version 1.0 and later, Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of RULE_INCORRECT_GOV_TEST_SCENARIO.

 ####  individuals-reliefs-api

 * `Delete Charitable Giving Tax Relief` STATEFUL_DELETE gov test scenario is deprecated and will be removed on 05 September 2023.
 It will be replaced by the STATEFUL Gov-Test-Scenario.